-The United States is UNHCR’s top government donor and a key partner in protecting and assisting our people of concern—refugees, stateless persons, returnees, and IDPs—around the world.
+The United States is UNHCR’s top government donor and a key partner in protecting and assisting refugees, stateless persons, returnees, and those internally displaced around the world.

-As a member of our Advisory Committee since 1951, and a founding member of the governing Executive Committee (ExCom) since 1959, U.S. support for UNHCR and forcibly displaced people has been steadfast and robust throughout the last seven decades.
+As a member of our Advisory Committee since 1951, and a founding member of the governing Executive Committee (ExCom) since 1959, U.S. support for UNHCR and forcibly displaced people remains steadfast and robust throughout the last seven decades.

 The vital contribution from the United States enables UNHCR to realize its mandate to protect, assist, and seek solutions for refugees and displaced persons through programs, such as child protection resettlement, safeguarding individuals, education, cash assistance, biometric registration and statelessness prevention.